matConn/jekyll-noita/blog/_drafts/2017-04-07-phaser-js-level-generation.md

     ]
 ```

-"E" represents and enemy, and "p" represents a platform.
+"E" represents an enemy, and "p" represents a platform.
 A dash represents empty space, simply because I think it would be easier to read than whitespace, although I am not exactly counting dashes to find any kind of distance.

-The commented-out numbers on top and on the right represent columns and rows respectively; I have divided a canvas 800 pixles wide and 600 pixels high into 25 by 19 32 pixel squares.
+The commented-out numbers on top and on the right represent columns and rows respectively; I have divided a canvas 800 pixels wide and 600 pixels high into 25-by-19 32-pixel squares.

 How and when a room like the one shown above is drawn can be described by the following:
 - The player collides with the edge of the world (canvas)